 “You mean a woman can open it?” — Alcoa Aluminum

-Apparently women are so helpless, they can’t even open a bottle of ketchup.
-The headline “You mean a woman can open it?” is bad enough.
-But the small print goes on to say: “Easily—without a knife blade, a bottle opener, or even husband!”
+According to this old sexist ad, women are so helpless that they can’t even open a bottle of ketchup.
+The headline, “You mean a woman can open it?” is bad enough.
+But the small print goes on to say: “Easily — without a knife blade, a bottle opener, or even husband!”

 Ridiculous Sexist Ads from The Mad Men Era

 Wow!
 What did you think about these vintage sexist ads?
 Has the advertising industry improved much over the years?
 Do you think that today’s advertising is also sexist?
 Thanks for reading and please let us know your thoughts in the comments below.